davwards/javascript-samples/README.md

 # Javascript Samples

-This project provides a reference implementation of various useful Javascript patterns, including an approach to multi-module project structure and the Flux pattern for state management.
+This project provides a reference implementation of useful Javascript patterns, including an approach to multi-module project structure and the Flux pattern for state management.